Sleep Disorders

 Growth hormone shows pulsatility during nocturnal sleep, regardless of the phase and fragmentation of sleep.
 An age-related decrease in growth hormone secretion has been demonstrated and in older adults its decreased secretion seems to parallel slow wave sleep decrease in an unclear manner.
 No clear evidence demonstrates that the secretion of prolactin alters sleep, but fragmented sleep in healthy older adults can decrease prolactin secretion.
 Sleep, particularly slow-wave sleep, inhibits cortisol secretion.
 Among older adults, changes in the circadian cortisol rhythm can be associated with altered circadian patterns and more frequent awakenings during the night.

-The patient underwent a laboratory full night video-polysomnography, which demonstrated the absence of sleep-disordered breathing (Respiratory Disturbance Index less than 5 events per hour, no significant oxygen desaturations) and documented difficulty falling asleep, total sleep time of 370 minutes, poor sleep efficiency (80%), reduced presence of slow wave sleep, and continuous snoring without related arousals.
+The patient underwent a laboratory full night video-polysomnography, which demonstrated the absence of sleep-disordered breathing (Respiratory Disturbance Index less than five events per hour, no significant oxygen desaturations) and documented difficulty falling asleep, total sleep time of 370 minutes, poor sleep efficiency (80%), reduced presence of slow wave sleep, and continuous snoring without related arousals.
 Neither REM without atonia nor parasomnias were detected.
 During the consecutive 3 days of observation in the sleep center, sleeping almost 6 hours per night, the patient did not show clinically detectable diurnal hypersomnolence, as confirmed by the normal values obtained at the Multiple Sleep Latency Test performed after the video polysomnography.

-Consistent with the finding of moderate obstructive sleep apnea syndrome, the patient underwent a second video polysomnography the following night for continuous positive airway pressure titration, which resulted in good control of the apneic events, persistent reduced sleep efficiency (75.2%), and a total sleep time of 6 hours.
+Consistent with the finding of moderate obstructive sleep apnea syndrome, the patient underwent a second video polysomnography the following night for continuous positive airway pressure titration, which resulted in good control of the apneic events, persistently reduced sleep efficiency (75.2%), and a total sleep time of 6 hours.
 REM sleep latency was still normal, and its presence was slightly reduced.

-The patient underwent a Multiple Sleep Latency Test after the night of continuous positive airway pressure titration: the test documented pathological values indicative of excessive daytime sleepiness (mean sleep latency of 5.4 minutes) without anticipations of REM sleep.
+The patient underwent a Multiple Sleep Latency Test after the night of continuous positive airway pressure titration; the test documented pathological values indicative of excessive daytime sleepiness (mean sleep latency of 5.4 minutes) without anticipations of REM sleep.
 The Multiple Sleep Latency Test was followed by a 24-hour polygraphic Holter EEG comprehending a night with continuous positive airway pressure utilization, which demonstrated a total 24-hour sleep of 7 hours, without daytime naps, no anticipations of REM sleep, and persistent poor sleep efficiency (76.4%).

 The final diagnosis was moderate obstructive sleep apnea syndrome and maintaining insomnia with recurrent periods of sleep deprivation due to work-related demands.
 The patient did not accept the use of hypnotics but only the use of vegetal integrators at bedtime.

-After initial difficulties in using continuous positive airway pressure, the patient used the device almost 5 hours per night, 90% of the nights for 3 months with a good control of the diurnal hypersomnolence.
+After initial difficulties in using continuous positive airway pressure, the patient used the device almost 5 hours per night, 90% of the nights for 3 months with good control of the diurnal hypersomnolence.
 Neither car accidents nor near-miss car crashes were reported.
 The wife did not report abnormal behaviors during sleep.

 The patient is under regular annual ambulatory controls with periodic actigraphic monitoring of his sleep-wake profile as well as cognitive assessment to investigate any changes.

-On the other hand, several sleep disturbances (insomnia, restless legs syndrome, sleep-disordered breathing, excessive daytime sleepiness) and sleep structure changes occur in inflammatory and immunologic diseases with possible mutual enhancement (18).
+On the other hand, several sleep disturbances (insomnia, restless legs syndrome, sleep-disordered breathing, excessive daytime sleepiness) and sleep structure changes occur in inflammatory and immunologic diseases with possible mutual enhancement (20).

 The misalignment between the desired timing of wakefulness and sleep and the ability to fall asleep and maintain sleep is the core of circadian sleep-wake rhythm disorders.

 This mismatch can derive from biological or behavioral factors.
 Circadian sleep-wake rhythm disorders determine altered rest-activity patterns, resulting in more frequent naps during daytime and a minor consolidation of sleep at night, increased irritability, and depressive symptoms.
 Their prevalence is estimated in up to 10% of adult patients.
-The phase (timing) of the circadian rhythms of melatonin, temperature, and cortisol have been demonstrated to move earlier (advance) in older persons and the amplitude of these rhythms is reduced.
+The phase (timing) of the circadian rhythms of melatonin, temperature, and cortisol has been demonstrated to move earlier (advance) in older persons, and the amplitude of these rhythms is reduced.
 Older adults, including patients with Alzheimer disease and other dementias, may share reduced neuronal activity in the biological clock centers associated with reduced light reaching the back of the eye modified by physiological age-related ocular changes.
-Amyloid depositions have been found in the retina of patients with Alzheimer disease, particularly in melanopsin cells, in very early stages of the disease, supporting the hypothesis of an early circadian dysfunction in Alzheimer disease (58; 30).
+Amyloid depositions have been found in the retina of patients with Alzheimer disease, particularly in melanopsin cells, in early stages of the disease, supporting the hypothesis of an early circadian dysfunction in Alzheimer disease (64; 36).

-A study on the relationship between the age of onset of insomnia (before or after 65 years) and sex on cognition and depressive symptoms demonstrated that the onset of insomnia later in life, insomnia symptoms, excessive daytime sleepiness, and depression were risk factors for cognitive decline in females (52).
+A study on the relationship between the age of onset of insomnia (before or after 65 years) and sex on cognition and depressive symptoms demonstrated that the onset of insomnia later in life, insomnia symptoms, excessive daytime sleepiness, and depression were risk factors for cognitive decline in females (58).
 In men, the risk was represented only by excessive daytime sleepiness and depression.
-An Italian multicenter study on sleep and circadian dysfunction as markers of mild cognitive impairment and Alzheimer disease revealed some sex differences (44).
+An Italian multicenter study on sleep and circadian dysfunction as markers of mild cognitive impairment and Alzheimer disease revealed some sex differences (50).
 A confusion-matrices algorithm demonstrated that actigraphic sleep and circadian data had good predictive power (89.87%) in forecasting the disease status (healthy volunteers, mild cognitive impairment, or mild to moderate Alzheimer disease).
 Sleep regularity was lower in patients with Alzheimer disease compared to controls as well as in males with Alzheimer disease compared to male controls, males with mild cognitive impairment, and females with Alzheimer disease.
 Mesor was significantly lower in males in the overall population.
 After adjusting for age, a reduced circadian amplitude was detected in men in the overall population and in subjects with Alzheimer disease but not in mild cognitive impairment.
-Differences in actigraphic data along aging and dementia trajectories in men and women are intriguing and need to be further elucidated and investigated.
+Differences in actigraphic data along aging and dementia trajectories in men and women are intriguing and need further elucidation and investigation.

-Several longitudinal studies have shown that different sleep disturbances (insomnia, sleep inadequacy, poor sleep, change in sleep duration/quality, or daytime sleepiness) are associated with an increased risk for dementia and Alzheimer disease (81; 47; 09; 92; 19).
+Several longitudinal studies have shown that different sleep disturbances (insomnia, sleep inadequacy, poor sleep, change in sleep duration/quality, or daytime sleepiness) are associated with an increased risk for dementia and Alzheimer disease (89; 53; 10; 101; 22).
 These data demonstrate that both midlife and late-life sleep characteristics are important risk factors for dementia, emphasizing the need to investigate sleep during different stages of the life course.
-Insomnia in midlife and long sleep duration or insomnia later in life have demonstrated a higher risk for dementia later in life (93), supporting the “timing hypothesis” of risk factors.
+Insomnia in midlife and long sleep duration or insomnia later in life have demonstrated a higher risk for dementia later in life (102), supporting the “timing hypothesis” of risk factors.

 Inadequate sleep is not only a risk factor for neurodegenerative diseases but can represent an opportunity for new treatments and preventative strategies starting in middle age.
 Dementia-related neuropathology is associated with particular forms of sleep disruption that may be different from or more severe than sleep changes in normal aging.
-Sleep can be a noninvasive and possible early indicator that can distinguish normal from abnormal aging with possible preventive approaches (68).
-For example, obstructive sleep apnea treatment can delay the clinical presentation of cognitive impairment and reverse the alterations of biomarkers in the preclinical phases of the disease, contributing to the prevention of dementia (80; 62; 86).
+Sleep can be a noninvasive and possible early indicator that can distinguish normal from abnormal aging with possible preventive approaches (75).
+For example, obstructive sleep apnea treatment can delay the clinical presentation of cognitive impairment and reverse the alterations of biomarkers in the preclinical phases of the disease, contributing to the prevention of dementia (88; 68; 94).

 There is an important need for clinicians to detect early signs of sleep disturbance and to recommend evidence-based interventions to mitigate the potential risks.